surajkareppagol/libcsv/README.md

 ### 2. CSV_EXPORT

 Pass csv list and optional csv filename, also the metadata structure.
-A csv file will be created and the data from csv list will be populated.
+A csv file will be created and the data from CSV list will be populated.

 ```c
 void csv_export(CSV_LIST *csv_list, char *csv_file, CSV_METADATA *metadata);